tenebrius1/tp/docs/UserGuide.md

 9. When you are ready to start adding your own data, clear the **Tutor and Student Lists** using `clear t` and `clear s` respectively.

 10. If you are new and unsure of what the **expected outcomes** are for each command, fret not!
-You can click on the **dropdown list** under each command that illustrates the *before* and *after* of an example command input.
+The *before* and *after* state of an example command input is illustrated under each command.

 --------------------------------------------------------------------------------------------------------------------
 ## Command Syntax